Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 The result is significant (\(F\) = 8.219, \(\textrm{df}_1\) = 2, \(\textrm{df}_2\) = 27, \(p\)-value = 0.00163).
 Thus, we could conclude that at least two of the drugs produce significantly different log-mean immobilization times.

+The results of the simple One-Way ANOVA tells us that the logarithm of knockdown time differs among the three drug treatments; essentially it tells us that the null hypothesis \(H_0:\ \mu_A = \mu_B = \mu_C\) is rejected in favor of an alternative.
 Of course, what remains to be seen is which pairs of drugs produce different log-mean immobilization times.
 For that, we will need to look at techniques known as multiple comparison procedures.

-2.7 Follow-up procedures – Multiple Comparisons
+2.8 Follow-up procedures – Multiple Comparisons

 1. All possible pairwise comparisons